anas-fareedi/DeepFake_voice_detection/README.md

 priority - 1
 ## this is the project i choose to show in my samester project
 with team members ANSHUL VERMA , ANIRUDH RATURI
+## we have to use Complete NLP to build this project